njfm0001/LeCoExt/README.md

 ## Copyright notice

 The Sketch Engine, as installed at https://app.sketchengine.eu or https://the.sketchengine.co.uk is a web service belonging to Lexical Computing CZ s.r.o.
 (LCC) and used under permission by the customer.
+Thus, every Sketchengine functionality abides by the license, regulations and conditions set by Lexical Computing CZ s.r.o.
+We do not claim ownership of any of the funcionalities offered by SketchEngine.

-The present software tool is distributed under the [GNU Affero General Public License v3.0](https://choosealicense.com/licenses/agpl-3.0/)
+However, the parts of the code that do not refer to WordSketch functionalities (such as computing the CFS score) can be distributed under the [GNU Affero General Public License v3.0](https://choosealicense.com/licenses/agpl-3.0/)